batumutsu/Real-Time-Data-Extraction-from-KoboToolbox/README.md

 ## Usage

-- The initial data extraction is performed by running `app/main.py`
+- The initial data extraction is performed by running `python run.py`
 - Real-time updates are handled by the webhook endpoint at `/api/real-time-updates`
 - The webhook will be registered using the URL variable in .env file called `REAL_TIME_POST_ENDPOINT_URL`